Last update - January 10th, 2020

 Moraine lake is a short 20 minute drive from Lake Louise Village, but it gets intensely busy during the summer holidays.
 Arrive as early as possible.
 Sometimes the parking lot fills up as early as 7am!
 I am not kidding!

 The Lakeshore stroll offers fantastic views to minimal effort ratio.
 It’s a 2.4km (1.4 mile) flat return walk, which only takes 40 minutes.
-For the classic postcard view of the lake you’ll need to climb the “massive piles of stones” as Walter Wilcox proclaimed when he was documenting the area in 1899.
-However it’s not as daunting as he made it out to be and only takes ten minutes to get to the top.
+For the classic postcard view of the lake you will need to walk for 15 minutes from the car park.

 Once you are done here head over to Lake Louise.
 Another popular lake thanks to the famous Chateau standing right on its shore.
 Personally, I am not a huge fan of this lake, because it attracts a ridiculous amounts of tourists, however a little bit of effort will transport you into another world.

 Consider completing few of the incredible day hikes around the Lake Louise area to understand what I am talking about.
-My personal favorite is the hike up Mount Saint Piran.
+My personal favorite is the hike up Mount Saint Piran and the Larch tree valley.

 Visit the nearby Yoho National Park